 PG&E Hunters Point Site

 For 75 years, the Hunters Point Power Plant provided electricity to light and heat San Francisco homes and businesses.
-In 1998, PG&E signed an agreement with the City and County of San Francisco pledging to shut down the plant as soon as regulators could determine that the plant was no longer needed to supply reliable electrical service to San Francisco.
-In 2006, the regulators made that determination and PG&E promptly closed the plant.
+In 1998, PG&E reached an agreement with the City and County of San Francisco pledging to retire the plant as soon as alternative energy sources could be brought online to ensure system reliability.
+In 2006, PG&E stopped operating the plant and began to decommission and dismantle the plant and remediate the site.

-The project is being overseen by the California Department of Toxic Substances Control (DTSC), the City and County of San Francisco, the Bay Area Air Quality Management District and the Bay Conservation and Development Commission.
+The cleanup project is being performed under the oversight of the California Department of Toxic Substances Control (DTSC) and in compliance with the rules and requirements of the City and County of San Francisco, the Bay Area Air Quality Management District and the San Francisco Bay Conservation and Development Commission.

-PG&E made a commitment to the community to work in partnership and provide local job opportunities while working to dose, dismantle and cleanup the Hunters Point Power Plant, and we are keeping our promise.
-There has been a successful community, hiring program in place since the dismantling work began in 2007.
-PG&E is proud of the local jobs that have been created at the site since the plant closed and we look forward to continuing this partnership with the community.
+PG&E made a commitment to the community to provide local job opportunities while working to close, dismantle, cleanup and restore the Hunters Point Site, and we are keeping our promise.
+There has been a successful community hiring program in place since the dismantling work began in 2007.
+See the Local Jobs section for more information about this initiative.